ConanChou/iOS-boilerplate/README.md

   - Example that shows how to implement a swipeable cell
   - ViewController that uses MapOverlays and the Google Maps API to show the directions between two points.
   - Search bar that autocompletes locations.
-  - haihai
-  - hh
-  - a a
-  - Search bar that autocompletes locations.

 Some screenshots: